Borrow up to $10,000 at a flat rate, but you can’t apply online.

 I got the loan.
 Now what?

 Get ready for repayments by setting up autopay with your bank account.
 You won’t get the 0.5% discount if you don’t have a checking account with Ridgewoood, but even if you don’t, you won’t have to worry about making manual repayments every month.
 Its online banking doesn’t have a strong reputation, so the less you have to use it, the better.

 Keep track of your bank account and loan balance.
 If you notice something odd, contact its customer service line or visit a branch in person.

 More company info about Ridgewood Savings Bank

 Ridgewood Savings Bank is the largest mutual savings bank in New York City and the surrounding area.
-Mutual savings banks are similar to credit unions in that they don’t have publicly listed stock.
-They’re often community-oriented and don’t have a wide reach.
+As a mutual savings bank, it’s similar to credit unions – neither have publicly listed stock.
+In addition, they’re often community-oriented and don’t have a wide reach.

 While one of the largest mutual savings banks in the area, Ridgewood Savings Bank is still small.
 It has 33 branches across the five boroughs, Westchester and Long Island.
 Its focus has been on helping build the local community since it opened in 1921 in Ridgewood, Queens.
-It’s the kind of bank you’ll want to visit in person to get the best service — its website doesn’t tell you much and its customer services lines aren’t that helpful.
+And it’s the kind of bank you’ll want to visit in person to get the best service.
+Its website doesn’t tell you much and its customer services lines aren’t that helpful.